mgonzalezo/Openshift-Day-2-Operator-conan/README.md

 - **Red Hat OpenShift API for Data Protection** (1 operator)
 - **Red Hat Build of Keycloak** (1 operator)
 - **Red Hat OpenShift Distributed Tracing Platform** (1 operator)
-- **Red Hat OpenShift Monitoring** (1 operator)
+- **Observability** (1 operator)
-- **Red Hat OpenShift Storage** (1 operator)
+- **OpenShift Platform** (1 operator)

 ## Features

 - ✅ **Product Suite Grouping**: Automatically groups operators by their product suites
-- ✅ **Version Filtering**: Focuses on specific target versions (OCP 4.20, ACM 2.15, etc.)
-- ✅ **First GA Date Priority**: Shows only the initial GA date for each release
+- ✅ **Future Release Filtering**: Shows only releases with GA dates after the current date
-- ✅ **Direct Links**: Provides direct links to Red Hat Product Pages
+- ✅ **Closest Release Priority**: Displays the 2 closest releases per product for focused analysis
+- ✅ **Comprehensive Information**: Includes BU, Release, GA Date, GA Name, Maintainer, and Links
+- ✅ **CSV Processing**: Optimized for CSV file format for better performance
+- ✅ **Privacy Protection**: Results are automatically excluded from Git commits
+- ✅ **Detailed Statistics**: Provides comprehensive summary and breakdown information
 - ✅ **Comprehensive Coverage**: Supports 35 Day 2 operators across 13+ product suites

 ## Troubleshooting

 ### Common Issues

-1. **"No Excel file found"**
+1. **"No CSV file found"**
-   - Ensure you've downloaded the Excel export from Red Hat Product Pages
+   - Ensure you've downloaded the CSV export from Red Hat Product Pages
    - Verify the file is in the same directory as the script
+   - The tool looks for files starting with "Product-Pages-Export"

-2. **"No data found for specified versions"**
+2. **"No future releases found"**
-   - Check that `reference.txt` contains the correct version numbers
+   - The tool only shows releases with GA dates after the current date
-   - Verify the Excel file contains data for the target versions
+   - Check that the data contains upcoming releases for your operators

 3. **"Module not found" errors**
    - Ensure virtual environment is activated
    - Run `pip install -r requirements.txt`

+4. **"SettingWithCopyWarning"**
+   - This is a pandas warning and doesn't affect functionality
+   - The tool continues to work normally despite this warning

 ## Contributing